 A 3pl variable pricing model is a “consumption-based pricing model.”
 This is a hybrid approach to 3pl pricing, allowing more flexibility and scalability for businesses.
 You only pay for what you use and aren’t charged for services you don’t need.

 So, instead of paying a “flat rate” per order which never changes, a “variable rate” per order can change.
 The costs decreases (based on warehouse efficiencies) and caps are in place to ensure that inefficiencies do not result in erroneous charges.
 Look at it this way:

 If you want certainty, base the cost of cap price and be happy with the savings when your typical 3pl costs are much lower.
-This might present itself as an expensive option when looking at its face value from a perspective of certainty.
+This might be an expensive option when looking at its face value from a certainty perspective.
 Keep in mind there is only so much certainty you can have when predicting the future in eCommerce – generally based on earlier performance.

 If you dig deeper though you’ll see that the average price is much lower than the cap and the variation from average across the year is closer to 4%.
-This variation is a direct reflection of the changing seasons and order volumes being processed.
+This variation directly reflects the changing seasons and order volumes being processed.
 At Selazar we currently cap pick and pack to £1.20 for a standard single item order, but the average cost is a staggering 67p.
 If we add 4% to 67p we get 70p.
 So, trusting in the past performance of variable pricing structure we can do some simple math:

 The perspective of Certainty: (Fixed price perspective)

 £1.20 per order (before delivery cost) for your fulfilment needs with 2,000/month orders